Why should we consider seeking approval as a Comprehensive Transition Postsecondary (CTP) Program?

 The general guideline that schools should look at is whether their state or accreditor would consider the change to be a substantive change.
 If the program is changing credential levels such as going from a two year program to a four year program, that would be significant.
 If the program is changing from having two supervised study periods a week to three supervised study periods a week for students, probably not.
 Contact the state or accrediting agency to seek advice on whether the program revisions are a substantive change.

 CIP stands for Classification of Instructional Programs.
 A CIP code is used by the National Center for Education Statistics.
 Schools enter a CIP code into COD (Common Origination and Disbursement website) when administering financial aid.
-The current CIP code for CTP programs is 30.0001.
-Schools will not need to do anything in their E‑app for the time being for their existing programs.
+The current CIP code, for CTP programs is 30.0001.
+This was instituted in 2020.
+Schools do not need to do anything in their E‑app if they used a different CIP code at the time of application.
 The next time your school updates their E‑app they should update the CIP code associated with the CTP to match what you're using in COD.

 Finally, the new CIP code is an option for schools to use.
 It's not mandatory.
 Your school's academic governance structure is still responsible for assigning CIP codes to programs.
 However, since it was designed specifically for CTP programs, we encourage schools to use it.

-What type of oversight is provided once an institution is approved to offer a CTP?
+What type of oversight is provided once an institution's CTP program is approved?

 Approved CTP programs are included in program reviews and audits.
 School Participation Division teams conduct program reviews, and schools are required to have annual compliance audits for all Title IV programs.